YatterOfficial/Yield-Ping-Pong/README.md

 # The 'Yield-Ping-Pong' Pattern

+- _Read this as a blog before pulling the code!_

 Demonstrating the advantages of the C# keyword 'yield' in a game of ping-pong between two servers

-_Read this as a blog before pulling the code!_

 - The basic concept is demonstrated in the Console app
 - A fully-fledged example occurs using two instances of the same Server